melwyncarlo/XS-XML/README.md

-# XS-XML : An extra-small XML parser.
+# XS-XML : An extra-small XML parser and compiler.

 <br>